 Imagine the favorite campfire treat with a deluxe makeover and a holiday flavor spin.
 The peppermint version of the Ticket Artisan S’mores Kit includes four handcrafted chocolate grahams, peppermint-streaked marshmallows, and fine-quality milk chocolate bars coated with crushed peppermint candy.
 Not feeling minty?
 Go for the classic kit, with honey grahams, vanilla marshmallows, and plain milk chocolate.

-There’s no wrong time for ice cream, but now is especially good, thanks to Portland ice cream maven Salt & Straw’s decadent holiday ice cream assortment.
-Available at their shops in Portland and L.A. as well as by mail, it features a hometown lineup that does Oregon proud.
-Local mint and booze (plus recipes from a local mixologist and a politician) go into Peppermint Cocoa, Bourbon Pecan Pie, Spiked Eggnog, Mincemeat Pie, and Congressman Blumenauer’s Fruit Cake; sales of the last flavor support a holiday bike drive.
+There’s no wrong time for ice cream, but December is especially good, thanks to Portland ice cream maven Salt & Straw’s decadent holiday ice cream assortment.
+Available at their shops in Portland, L.A., and San Francisco, as well as by mail, it features a hometown lineup that does Oregon proud.
+Local mint and booze (plus recipes from a local mixologist and a politician) go into Peppermint Cocoa, Bourbon Pecan Pie, Spiked Eggnog, Mincemeat Pie, and Congressman Blumenauer’s Fruit Cake.

 We’re big believers in buttery caramels, and these Montana-made sweets are the creamiest of them all.
 The best part: Your purchase could help such environmental charities as The Nature Conservancy and Arbor Day Foundation keep the West—and the rest of the planet—beautiful.

-Designed for the connoisseur who appreciates dark chocolate with intense yet nuanced flavors, the Dandelion Chocolate Wrapped Gift Set includes three single-origin, 70% chocolate bars from different parts of the world.
+Designed for the connoisseur who appreciates chocolate with intense yet nuanced flavors, the Dandelion Chocolate Wrapped Gift Set includes three single-origin bars from different parts of the world.
 The boutique San Francisco bean-to-bar factory packages the chocolate with care, too; they include a tasting guide and wrap the bars in hand-made, silk-screened paper.

 Where have all the penny-candy counters gone?
 Never fear—now giving classic candies is as easy as sending an email.
 You pick the size of the box and hit “send,” your beloved chooses the actual assortment (shown here, clockwise from top, licorice pastels, Boston Baked Beans, Sour Patch apples, pink Sixlets), and Denver-based Sugarwish takes it from there.

 The next best thing to living in California’s Mendocino County is eating like you live there ... which means terrific cheeses from Pennyroyal Farm.
-Varieties include Boont Corners 2 Month, Bollie’s Mollies, Boonter’s Blue, Velvet Sister, and Laychee chèvre.
+Varieties include Boont Corners 2 Month Tomme, Bollie’s Mollies, Velvet Sister, and Laychee chèvre.

-Funny thing: Soon after this wooden crate arrived from Portland and its contents were photographed, they vanished, never to be seen again.
+Funny thing: Soon after this wooden crate arrived from Olympia (formerly Olympic) Provisions, and its contents were photographed, they vanished, never to be seen again.
 No one admitted anything, but the faint aroma of saucisson sec (garlic and black pepper), saucisson d’Alsace (baking spices), and pork pistachio pâté could be detected near our photo studio, and one of our photo editors looked suspiciously content.

-Any wine lover on your holiday list (yourself included!) is sure to appreciate this one-of-a-kind half case, including award winners recognized for their outstanding quality by Wine Enthusiast, Wine Spectator, Wine & Spirits and other wine authorities.
-Featuring multiple fine wines rated upwards of 90 points from the world’s foremost wine regions, including Napa, Tuscany and Bordeaux, this half case is available exclusively from Firstleaf at a price that’s also a gift!
+Any wine lover on your holiday list (yourself included!) is sure to appreciate a one-of-a-kind half case, including award winners recognized for their outstanding quality by Wine Enthusiast, Wine Spectator, Wine & Spirits and other wine authorities.
+Featuring multiple fine wines rated upwards of 90 points from the world’s foremost wine regions, including Napa, Tuscany and Bordeaux, half cases available exclusively from Firstleaf at a price that’s also a gift!

 Finally, the perfect present for the serial coffee monogamist in your life.
 You know who we mean: She’s always trying the most-talked-about (or, alternatively, most obscure) beans around.
 The Bay Area–based company Mistobox sends regular care packages containing coffee from four different under-the-radar roasters from around the country—think Ristretto, from Portland, instead of Stumptown.